 top of page

-Who do I actually see?
-A psychologist or a counsellor?
-Is there a difference?
+Who Do I Actually See?
+A Psychologist or a Counsellor?
+Is There a Difference?

-The short answer is yes, there are differences between counsellors and psychologists, in terms of training and in how support might be offered.
+The short answer is yes, there are differences between counsellors and psychologists, both in terms of training and how support might be offered.
+The longer answer is more nuanced, shaped by individual needs and preferences.
+This post provides a broad overview of the distinctions.

 Build Your Safe Space Counselling Studio in Girrawheen

 The good life is not a state of being.
+It is a process, not a destination.

 Carl R. Rogers